Extend Customer’s Net 30 to Net 90 with Non-Recourse Invoice Factoring

 How to Choose an Invoice Factoring Company?

-Invoice factoring companies provide many benefits, but it is essential to find a strategic fit for your small business.
+Invoice factoring companies provide many benefits, but finding a strategic fit for your small business is essential.
 When prospecting invoice factoring, companies ask the following questions to see if they meet your criteria:

 - Do they offer both invoice factoring and invoice financing?